Guide to Work, Study, Travel and Living Abroad

 Picture yourself in the legendary Ngorongoro Crater in Tanzania just after dawn, sitting in the wicker basket of a red and yellow striped balloon.
 After chuff-chuff-chuffs from the burner fill the balloon with hot air, you ascend slowly, sipping chilled champagne as you watch lions, rhinos, and elephants drift past on the savannah below.
 Now picture yourself left behind, standing on the floor of the crater gazing up with envy, wishing you’d budgeted money for this adventure.

 As college-age backpackers, many of us traveled on a bare-bones basis and kept going until our money ran out.
-That sort of trip required eating on the margins of nutrition and hygiene, living occasionally in barely habitable accommodations, and foregoing most treats.
+That sort of trip required eating on the margins of nutrition and hygiene, occasionally living in barely habitable accommodations, and foregoing most treats.
 Sound like fun?
 It was back then, but now time, health, and love of adventure are more important than a few dollars.
 After all, one reason to travel is pleasure.
-If you make informed choices, bargain a bit, and skip overpriced tourist frills, you can easily have a fine trip within a reasonable budget—one that includes hot air balloon rides.
+If you make informed choices, bargain a bit, and skip overpriced tourist frills, you can easily have a fine trip within a reasonable budget, including hot air balloon rides.

-Most people are about as fond of figuring budgets as they are of calculating their taxes.
-But, as with taxes, you’ll pay a penalty if you don’t do it right.
-Let’s find out how it’s done as we will supply a budget travel checklist at the end of this piece.
+Most people are about as fond of figuring budgets as calculating their taxes.
+But, as with taxes, you'll pay a penalty if you don't do it right.
+Let's find out how it's done, as we will supply a budget travel checklist at the end of this piece.

 Norway isn’t Guatemala